 Get a start on your introduction by writing an opening sentence that introduces your topic and/or indicates its importance.
 Then you can use that to jump start the rest of your introduction.

-The body of your paper is where you can develop your points and use your newfound synthesis skills.
+The of your paper is where you can develop your points and use your newfound synthesis skills.
 Remember the synthesis activity with the videos you did in the last chapter?
 As you create a draft, you can start composing paragraphs using your awesome notes just like you practiced with those videos.
 Try to incorporate several sources into each paragraph to be sure that you're synthesizing and not just summarizing or listing without making connections.
 Your color-coded notes can help you be sure that each paragraph contains multiple sources.

 In the body of your paper, you should